christopherdolan/hypr-cycle/README.md

 A fast, minimal Rust utility to cycle through workspaces on the **currently focused monitor** in [Hyprland](https://github.com/hyprwm/Hyprland).
 Unlike `hyprctl dispatch workspace e+1`, this tool avoids switching workspaces on the wrong monitor in multi-monitor setups.

-Written entirely by ChatGPT.

 ---

 ## 🔧 Features

 - Cycles only the workspaces **bound to the focused monitor**
 - Wraps around when reaching the end or beginning
-- Fast, clean, and dependency-free (uses `hyprctl` under the hood)
+- Fast, clean, and dependency-free
 - Written in Rust for performance and reliability

 ---